The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-For the following two reasons, the MIT identification in Ref.\ \onlinecite{Her.etal.83} by means of tunneling measurements is also not conclusive: (i) Within this study, the tunneling measurements were performed only at a single temperature, 2~K, see Fig.\ 2 of Ref.\ \onlinecite{Her.etal.83}.
-The authors interpreted the deviations between their empirical fits and the measuring results for tunneling voltages below about 1~mV as an effect of thermal fluctuations.
-However, without comparing with measurements at other temperatures, such a specification of the corresponding voltage range remains pure speculation, and so do the zero-voltage extrapolations. -- At the insulating side of the MIT, the finite-$T$ effect can be quite large and influence the density of states at energies far above $k_{\rm B} T$, see Figs.\ 1 in Refs.\ \onlinecite{Sand.etal.01} and \onlinecite{Sarv.etal.95}. -- (ii) The dielectric susceptibility diverges as the MIT is approached from the insulating side.\cite{Hess.etal} Thus, the width of the Coulomb gap is expected to tend to zero there, analogously to the characteristic hopping temperature $T_0$, see Subsects.\ II.D and II.E.
+For the following four reasons, also the MIT identification by means of tunneling experiments in Ref.\ \onlinecite{Her.etal.83} is not conclusive: (i) These measurements of the density of states were performed only at a single temperature, 2~K, see Figure 2 of Ref.\ \onlinecite{Her.etal.83}, which again renders a serious $T \rightarrow 0$ extrapolation impossible, compare the second paragraph of this subsection. (ii) To estimate the density of states for zero tunneling voltage based on values taken at finite tunneling voltages, the authors extrapolated an augmented power law approximation, $N(E) = A + B\,E^{1/2}$.
+However, the $N(E)$ versus $E^{1/2}$ plots in Figure 2 of Ref.\ \onlinecite{Her.etal.83} exhibit a significant curvature in the energy range taken into account in adjusting $A$ and $B$. (iii) Without presenting any evidence, the authors interpreted the deviations between these fits and the measuring results for tunneling voltages below about 1~mV as an effect of thermal fluctuations.
+However, without comparison with data for other $T$ values, such a specification of the corresponding voltage range remains speculation, and so do the zero-voltage extrapolations in Figure 2 of Ref.\ \onlinecite{Her.etal.83}. -- For a Coulomb gap occurring on the insulating side of the MIT, the finite-$T$ effect can be quite large and influence the density of states at energies far above $k_{\rm B} T$, see Figures 1 in Refs.\ \onlinecite{Wolf.etal.75}, \onlinecite{Sand.etal.01}, and \onlinecite{Sarv.etal.95}. -- (iv) The permittivity diverges as the MIT is approached from the insulating side.\cite{Hess.etal} Thus, for $T = 0$, the width of the Coulomb gap is expected to tend to zero there.
 Hence, the density increase caused by thermal fluctuations should be particularly large at the MIT.
-These expectations are in conflict with the tunneling-voltage dependence of the density of states ascribed to the MIT in Fig.\ 2 of Ref.\ \onlinecite{Her.etal.83}.
+These expectations are not met by that tunneling-voltage dependence of the density of states which is ascribed to the allegedly critical Nb content in Figure 2 of Ref.\ \onlinecite{Her.etal.83}.

-Because of the problems discussed in the two paragraphs above, the experimental results of Ref.\ \onlinecite{Her.etal.83} cannot be regarded as conclusive support for the MIT being continuous, contrary to the interpretation in that study.
+The problems discussed in the two paragraphs above invalidate the main points of the interpretation in Ref.\ \onlinecite{Her.etal.83}: In our opinion, neither the extrapolated conductivity values nor the tunneling data which were published therein can reliably locate the MIT.
+Therefore, this experiment cannot be regarded as conclusive support for the MIT being continuous.